-On the lubrication front we recommend a spray lubricant made specifically for the weather in our region.
-In a pinch you could use a lithium grease spray but we’ve seen that stuff behave badly in super cold weather.
-We have specially formulated spray available at all our locations.
+On the lubrication front, we recommend a spray lubricant made specifically for the weather in our region.
+In a pinch, use a lithium grease spray.
+However, we’ve seen that stuff behave badly in cold weather.
+We carry specially formulated spray available at all of our locations.

-If you take nothing from this article except this one piece of advice it will all be worth it – don’t use WD40 on your garage door.
-It’s a common misconception that this product lubricates when, in fact, it acts more like a solvent.
-Using WD40 for this application will end up having the exact opposite effect of what you are trying to do.
+If you take nothing from this article except this one piece of advice, it will all be worth it.
+Don’t use WD-40 on your garage door!
+It’s a common misconception that this product lubricates.

 Lubricate the hinges where they move.
-A little squirt here goes a long way.
-Next find the pulleys and get some spray inside those bearings too.
+A little squirt goes a long way.
+Next, find the pulleys.
+Put some spray inside those bearings too.

 Lastly, do the springs on your door.
-You don’t have to go crazy here and if you coat the rag generously and wipe down the springs that will help keep them rust free for another year and keep them happy and healthy.
+If you coat the rag generously and wipe down the springs, that keeps them rust-free for another year.
+Keep them happy and healthy!

-When you’re done run the door up and down 5-7 times and you should have a noticeable difference in operation.
-That is, unless, you already do this once a year.
+When finished, run the door up and down 5-7 times.
+You should see a noticeable difference in operation.
+Unless, you already do this once a year.